ml7943/belly-button-challenge/README.md

 - Data is loaded and processed from a JSON file using `JavaScript` code.
 - All charts are created using `Plotly.js`.

+# References
+`Hulcr, J. et al. (2012) A Jungle` in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/]

 # Author

 - Author: `Mu Li`